Skein (3+1)-TQFTs from Non-Semisimple Ribbon Categories: Algebraic setting

-Thus, $\ttt$ is factorizable if and only if $\Delta_0=\Lambda$ which is equivalent (see \cite[Lemma 2.7]{DRGGPMR2022}) to the non-degeneracy of $\omega$.
-We thus recover the usual notion of factorizable and twist non-degenerate given for example in \cite{DRGGPMR2022}. \\
+Thus, $\ttt$ is factorizable if and only if $\Delta_0=\Lambda$ which is equivalent (see~\cite[Lemma 2.7]{DRGGPMR2022}) to the non-degeneracy of $\omega$.
+We thus recover the usual notion of factorizable and twist non-degenerate given for example in \cite{DRGGPMR2022}. \end{proof}

-{\bf Hopf algebras.} A particular example is when $\ttt$ is the category of finite dimensional left modules over a finite dimensional unimodular ribbon Hopf algebra $H$.
-By Theorem 1 of \cite{BBG17b} it has a non-degenerate left m-trace on $\Proj$, which is also a right m-trace since $H$ is ribbon.
+{\bf Hopf algebras.} A particular example is when $\ttt$ is the category of finite-dimensional left modules over a finite-dimensional unimodular ribbon Hopf algebra $H$.
+By~\cite[Theorem~1]{BBG17b}, it has a non-degenerate left m-trace on $\Proj$, which is also a right m-trace since $H$ is ribbon.
 The module $H$ with its left regular action is a projective generator and the map $\Lambda_{H \otimes H^*}$ is the action of the two sided cointegral.
-Indeed, as a Hopf algebra, $\coend$ can be indentified with $H^*$ where the multiplication is twisted by the braiding of $\ttt$.
-An explicit formula for a chromatic morphism $\chr:H\otimes H\to H\otimes H$ is given by
+Indeed, as a Hopf algebra, $\coend$ can be identified with $H^*$ where the multiplication is twisted by the braiding of $\ttt$.
+An explicit formula for a chromatic morphism $\chr\colon H\otimes H\to H\otimes H$ is given by

-where $g$ is the pivotal element, $\lambda$ is the right integral, $S$ is the antipode, and $y_{(1)} \otimes y_{(2)} \otimes y_{(3)}$ is the double coproduct of $y$ (see \cite[Lemma 6.3]{CGPT20}).
+where $g$ is the pivotal element, $\lambda$ is the right integral, $S$ is the antipode, and \smash{$y_{(1)} \otimes y_{(2)} \otimes y_{(3)}$} is the double coproduct of $y$ (see~\cite[Lemma 6.3]{CGPT20}).
 In this case the morphism $\Delta_0^P$ is given by the action of the element $\Delta_0=\lambda \otimes\Id_H(R_{21}R_{12})$, where $R\in H\otimes H$ is the $R$-matrix of $H$.
-Note that $\Delta_0$ being non-zero is one of the two conditions for $H-mod$ to be called 3-modular in \cite[Theorem 3.7.3]{L94}.
+Note that $\Delta_0$ being non-zero is one of the two conditions for $H-{\rm mod}$ to be called 3-modular in \cite[Theorem~3.7.3]{L94}.